jacobrosenthal/Adafruit_BLESniffer_Python/README.md

 This Python script was written and tested on **Python 2.7.6**, and will require that both Python 2.7 and **pySerial** are installed on your system.

-To build Wireshark for Linux follow the instructions at `BLE Sniffer in Linux using Wireshark: https`://devzone.nordicsemi.com/blogs/750/ble-sniffer-in-linux-using-wireshark.
+To build Wireshark for Linux follow the instructions at [BLE Sniffer in Linux using Wireshark](https://devzone.nordicsemi.com/blogs/750/ble-sniffer-in-linux-using-wireshark).

 **NOTE:** to run Wireshark from the build directory run:
 ```